 Heavier cars will use more fuel so take out any heavy items from the boot that you don’t need.

 Forget what you might have been told in the past – modern cars don’t need their engines warmed.
 Doing this will just waste fuel and wear out your engine.

 Don’t reverse out of parking spaces

-Reversing from cold uses up more fuel than pulling off in first gear, so when you’re parking try to reverse into parking bays so you’re set up for an eco getaway.
+Reversing from cold uses up more petrol than pulling off in first gear, so when you’re parking try to reverse into parking bays, so you’re set up for an eco getaway.

 Scrape the ice before you start the engine

 In the winter, scrape ice and frost off the car window before switching on the engine – idling will just waste fuel.

 Driving at around 45 to 50mph is the most efficient speed, fuel wise, but make sure you’re keeping to the speed limit.
 Driving at 70mph uses up to 15% more petrol than cruising along at 50.

 If you move smoothly and sensibly, you’ll save fuel.
 Avoid rapid acceleration or braking – if you’re coming up to a junction, let the car’s momentum take you there instead of keeping your foot on the pedal all the way there then braking suddenly.